- Latin America

 I’m all for bringing all the things you need, but there are some things I really would recommend leaving behind.
 Anything incredibly heavy is going to be a burden to you.
 Most airlines have some sort of baggage restriction.
 We brought all of our stuff in a large duffel bag, our backpacking bags, and a small carry-on backpack.
 Distribution was necessary because the airline we flew required no bag be over a certain weight.
 You may find yourself needing to cut some things out.

-Things I definitely wouldn’t bring are winter weather clothes.
+Things I definitely wouldn’t bring include winter weather clothes.
 It’s always hot here, and you will never wear it.
 Unless you’re planning on doing a lot of traveling to places farther from the Equator than Phnom Penh, it will just be useless.
 The only jacket I would recommend is a rain layer, nothing with padding or warmth.
 I also recommend leaving behind anything that needs to be dried with a traditional dryer.
 Some of my clothing really loses its shape after a few wearings, and I need to toss it through a dry cycle to get it back to normal.
 That’s all well and fine, but there are no dryers in Cambodia so it is out of the question.
 So, if you have clothes you need to dry, or that require special treatment, those are also best left behind.
 Don’t worry it’s hot enough here your clothes will dry in a matter of hours outside.

 All-in-all, keep it simple.
 You can find most toiletries, clothes, food, and household items here.
 Just bring what you need to live your daily life.
 Whatever will make you feel comfortable and keep you from getting homesick.
 Also, look into forums if you have any questions that were not covered here.
 Someone has probably had the same query as you.